 Amb.
 Graham served for nearly three decades at the U.S. Arms Control and Disarmament Agency.
 In 1994 he was appointed as President Clinton's special representative for arms control, non-proliferation, and disarmament, and was integral to the success of extending the Nuclear Non-Proliferation Treaty.

 See video below of Ambassador Graham reading the talk he gave!

-For their first event as "TOGETHER," our newest project held its annual Interfaith Walk, to learn and make friends with people from other faiths or no faith!
+For their first event as "TOGETHER," our newest project held its annual Interfaith Walk, on July 24, 2021, to learn and make friends with people from other faiths or no faith!
 (Formerly under the La Convivencia banner.)

 A solid group came and engaged with each other; everyone had a good time learning about the faith background of another person.
 The weather was great!

 The Coalition for Peace Action held a vigil for peace in remembrance of the world's first ever nuclear weapons test -- standing together on July 16, 2021, in Princeton, with signs and candles, handing out flyers about No First Use.
 See photos below, and click here for a copy of the flyer!